There’s been a lot of noise about GDPR recently and this week it even got top story coverage across a number of news websites.

 Responsible, Accountable, Consulted and Informed.
 A mantra on most of the digital transformation projects I’ve been involved with.

-What makes digital transformation projects different to bog standard website projects is the number of internal and external stakeholders who are involved in the project process.
+What makes digital transformation projects different from bog standard website projects is the number of internal and external stakeholders who are involved in the project process.
 The reality is that most of the time departments outside of IT and Marketing such as Customer Services, Finance and even Senior Management Teams are kept at arm’s length.
 Or Consulted and Informed.

 Moving forward any review of overarching customer strategy and technology infrastructure will have to consider how customers can be forgotten as much as how we gather information on them in the first place.
 I still think that RACI is applicable but that project discovery is likely to lead to change requests in internal data handling processes.
 This is likely to see fewer people kept at arm’s length and more of them being Responsible and Accountable.